-- 1. Review consent form document - a.
-Confirm all required elements are addressed as applicable to the research. - Confirm consistency with all other submitted forms such as protocol, advertisement, or investigator's brochure. - 2.
-Review consent process
+- 1. Review consent process - Confirm process allows sufficient opportunity to consider participation and the possibility of coercion or undue influence is minimized. - b.
+Confirm process includes all elements necessary to protect the safety and welfare of those being approached for participation. - 2.
+Review consent form document and related materials - a.
+Confirm all required elements are addressed as applicable to the research. - b.
+Confirm consistency with all other submitted forms such as protocol, advertisement, or investigator's brochure. - 3.
+Request revisions as necessary to ensure that proposed activities are clear and the intended subjects can make a fully informed decision.